It is an NSAID drug discontinued for human use due to its harmful side effects.

 Phenylbutazone binds and inactivates prostaglandin H synthase and prostacyclin synthase through peroxide-mediated deactivation (H2O2).
 Reduced prostaglandin production leads to reduced inflammation of the surrounding tissues.

 It is also easily absorbed when administered rectally.
-Phenylbutazone is widely distributed in body fluids and tissues; it diffuses into the synovial fluid, crosses the placenta, and small amounts enter the CNS and breast milk.
+Phenylbutazone is widely distributed in body fluids and tissues; it diffuses into the synovial fluid, crosses the placenta, and enters the CNS and breast milk in small amounts.

-Oxyphenbutazone, gamma-hydroxyphenbutazone, and p, gamma-dihydroxyphenylbutazone are formed by oxidation, but only small amounts appear in the urine and the rest are further metabolized.
+Oxyphenbutazone, gamma-hydroxyphenbutazone, and p, gamma-dihydroxyphenylbutazone is formed by oxidation, but only small amounts appear in the urine, and the rest are further metabolized.

-It is mainly excreted in the urine as metabolites , although about a quarter of a dose can be excreted in the faeces.
+It is mainly excreted in the urine as metabolites, although about a quarter of a dose can be passed in the feces.

 Adverse effects in humans